What will the interview be like?

 If the interview is at their offices it will just be in a normal room – don’t worry, it won’t be a cell or a court room.

-You don’t have to wear a suit!
+You don’t have to dress smartly, like you would if you were going to court.
 Although it is a formal interview, they are not there to judge you, only to get a clearer picture of what has happened.

 Who will be there?